Next Start

 A Brief History

 Both points and electronic ignition systems control spark delivery to an engine.
 Electronic ignition is an evolution from a mechanical system to an electronic one.
-Before we go further, let’s break down what points are and why they need to evolve.
+Before we go further, let’s break down what points are and why they had to evolve.

 Ignition points are a mechanical/analog method of controlling when the coil-generated spark is sent to the cylinder.
 Points work great, until they don’t.
 Maintaining the system is critical to proper function.
-Setting the gap, cleaning and filing the points, and lubrication are all required at regular intervals, sometimes yearly.
+Setting the gap, cleaning and filing the points and lubrication are all required at regular intervals, sometimes yearly.

 Points are a mechanical switch.
 A spinning cam controls the opening and closing of the switch, which can be seen in the image below: